 Like most things in life and design, neither approach is wrong or right.
 “Plotter” and “pantser” describe two ends of a spectrum, and the best approach to user onboarding falls somewhere in between.

-Teams shouldn’t treat user onboarding like a map, nor should they untether it completely from an end goal.
-I prefer to think that good onboarding behaves like a compass, a thing that takes users in different situations to a destination of success for them, and for our products.
+Ultimately, teams shouldn’t treat user onboarding like a map, nor should they untether it completely from an end goal.
+Good onboarding behaves like a compass, a guide that takes users in different situations to a good destination for success.